nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 ## Prerequisites

-This chapter assumes you have completed **Chapter 2** (personal brand audit) and can articulate your own brand's provisional archetype.
+This chapter assumes you have completed **Chapter 2** and can articulate your own brand's provisional archetype.
 You do not need deep marketing theory.
 You need to be able to answer: *What does this brand stand for, and how do customers recognize it?*

 If you have not done the Chapter 2 audit, do it before continuing.
 The archetype system will make much more sense if you already have a working example — yourself — to test it against.